Items Description¶

 | meter per square second | m/s^2 | foot per square second | ft/s^2 |

-The ValueDefinition defines a signal in DataPlatform by configuring a unique identifier (signal key), a reference to i18n label message key and units key.
-A ValueDefinition key can be referenced in the parsing definition of CAN-messages.
+The ValueDefinition defines a signal in DataPlatform by configuring a unique identifier (signal key), a reference to i18n label message key and Units key.
+A ValueDefinition key can be referenced in the Parsing Definition of CAN-messages.

 Note